 “I’m not worried about contract discussions right now.
 My main focus is just becoming the better player I can become.”

-Newton has improved, and it may benefit Carolina to lock up its quarterback now before another strong season increases his asking price.
+Newton has improved, and it may benefit Carolina to lock up their quarterback now before another strong season increases his asking prices.

 Last season, Newton led Carolina to its first playoff appearance since the 2008 season.
-Newton had 3,379 passing yards, 24 touchdowns and 13 interceptions, plus 585 rushing yards and six rushing touchdowns.
-Overall, he has 11,299 passing yards and 64 touchdowns, while adding 2,302 rushing yards and 28 rushing touchdowns.
+Newton had 3,379 passing yards, 24 touchdowns and 13 interceptions, plus 585 rushing yards and six touchdowns.
+Overall, has 11,299 passing yards and 64 touchdowns, while adding 2,302 rushing yards and 28 touchdowns.

 Newton is slated to earn $3.378 million in 2014, the final year of his contract.
 Lions quarterback Matthew Stafford signed a three-year extension worth $53 million prior to last season, which will likely be the starting point of negotiations between Carolina and Newton.